Doublevil/scbspeedrun/levels/LCD/LCD12.md

 ## Wall skip strat

-`Time` **00:07.300** `Difficulty` ★★★☆☆
+`Time` **00:06.800** `Difficulty` ★★★★☆
 <details open>
   <summary>Click to show/hide the strat</summary>

   [![Strat animation](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/LCD/LCD12_WallSkip.webp)](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/LCD/LCD12_WallSkip.mp4?raw=true)

   **Notes**
   - You don't have to do the wall clip on the first jump, but it saves a bit of time.
-If you go for it, make sure to jump out of the wall right after switching to triple jump.
+If you go for it, make sure to jump out of the wall right after toggling back the ink.
 This counts as a normal jump (as if you were jumping off the ground, i.e. not a double-jump), and will allow you to avoid the glitch blocks.
+  - In the same fashion, we use triple jumping after grabbing the last wall we use.
+Dashing up the wall is only just a little bit slower, so if you want to do it more consistently, try doing that instead.
 </details>

 ---